nextcloud/spreed/docs/api-v1.md

         + `200 OK`
         + `403 Forbidden` When the current user is not a moderator/owner
         + `403 Forbidden` When the target participant is not a guest
-        + `404 Not Found` When the room could not be found for the participant
+        + `404 Not Found` When the conversation could not be found for the participant
         + `404 Not Found` When the target participant could not be found

-### Remove yourself from a room
+### Remove yourself from a conversation

 * Method: `DELETE`
 * Endpoint: `/room/{token}/participants/self`